andy2lee/hog-project/README.md

 hog algorithm by using python scikit image matplotlib and numpy.<br>
-make sure user have installed these package before you get started.
+make sure user has installed these package before you get started.